16. Environments and evaluation (*)#

 Note

 A list may be considered a sequence, but an environment frame is only, in fact, a set (a bag) of key-value pairs.
 In most numerical computing applications, we would rather store, iterate over, and process all the elements in order, hence the greater prevalence of the former.
-Lists still allow for an element lookup by name, even though this is slightly slower[4].
-Overall, they are much more universal.
+Lists still implement the element lookup by name, even though it is slightly slower[3].
+However, they are much more universal.

 for (key in some_container) {